 Action shot of a tough tackle in the Group 10 Rugby League, representing the competitive spirit of the Central West country rugby season.

-If you’ve ever felt the bite of a frost-covered morning in the Central West of New South Wales, you know that Group 10 Rugby League isn’t just a weekend pastime it’s the pulse of the region.
-As part of the NSWRL Western Rams system, Group 10 represents the highest level of country rugby league, where history is written in the mud of Carrington Park and Wade Park.
+If you’ve ever felt the bite of a frost-covered morning in the Central West of New South Wales, you know that Group 10 Rugby League isn’t just a weekend pastime—it’s the pulse of the region.
+As the premier competition within the NSWRL Western Rams system, Group 10 represents the highest level of country rugby league, where legacies are forged in the mud of Carrington Park and Wade Park.

-Whether you are looking for the latest 2026 season standings, team profiles, or the historical results of the “Big Two” (Bathurst and Orange), this guide breaks down everything you need to know about one of Australia’s most prestigious regional competitions.
+Whether you are tracking the 2026 Peter McDonald Premiership ladder (where our classic Group 10 heavyweights now compete), scouting opponent team profiles, or looking for the historical results of the “Big Two” (Bathurst and Orange), this guide provides the most comprehensive breakdown of one of Australia’s most prestigious regional competitions.

 The strength of the competition lies in its clubs.
 Unlike the NRL, these teams are built on generations of local families.
 Here is a deep dive into the 8 clubs competing this year: